 I understand.
 See you then.

-The orchestra played a medley of well-known Christmas standards.
+The orchestra played a medley of well-known Christmas standards and carols.
 The house lights dimmed.
 The audience members reined in their excitement, ready to behold the splendor of Christmas Is.
-Franklin was eager to see the talents of two of his clients performing as Santa and Mrs. Claus.
+Franklin was eager to see the talents of two of his father’s clients performing as Santa and Mrs. Claus.

 The Austrian curtain rose to reveal a forest of snow-covered trees.
 A chorus line of tall female dancers, dressed in sparkling white leotards with enormous translucent snowflakes invisibly strapped to their bodies, flitted across the stage creating geometric patterns.
 Other dancers, dressed in Currier & Ives costumes, cavorted among the snowflakes.
 Everyone celebrated the fullness of winter.